LegolasVzla/django-rest-framework-orientdb-postgresql/README.md

 - OFriends: relationship between two users.
 Are stored in OrientDB
 - OWorksat: relationship between a user and a company.
 Are stored in OrientDB

 Also if a relationship is created, either an OUser or OCompany instance vertex are created in OrientDB with only the ID's from postgreSQL, to allow the creation of the relationship (edges).
+This is a possible way to "Join" postgreSQL (e.g. structure) and orientdb (graph querys) strengths.

 You can play with the Orientdb models and delete them easily by console.
 In your terminal, access to the orientdb path: